Chapter 04

 Collaborations: working together with other artists, including soloists, choirs, dancers and visual artists.

-Diverse repertoire: They include works by contemporary composers and from different cultures to attract more diverse audiences.
+Diverse repertoire: Including works by contemporary composers and composers from different cultures to attract more diverse audiences.

 The world's most famous philharmonic orchestras are known for their musical excellence, their history and their impact on global culture and for their contributions to global musical wisdom; the ten most recognized: